 Both the twelve hour clock displays are prefixed by an 'A' or a 'P' to denote am or pm.

-When the required format has been selected, press E to enter and return the instrument to the main menu.
-Note: When only hours and minutes are being displayed, the displayed colon flashes to show that the clock is functioning.
+When the required format has been selected press E to enter and return the instrument to the main menu.

+Note: When a display without seconds is selected, the colon flashes once per second.